Strict inequalities for connective constants of transitive graphs: Strict inequalities for vertex-transitive graphs

-In this section, we present and discuss two strict inequalities for connective constants of vertex-transitive graphs.
-The first (Theorem \ref{thm:addedge}) deals with the effect of adding a quasi-transitive family of new edges, and the second (Theorem \ref{si}) deals with quotient graphs.
-The implications of these inequalities for Cayley graphs are presented in Section \ref{sec:cayley2}, see Corollaries \ref{caleydecrease} and \ref{thm:thm4}.
+In this section, we present and discuss the two strict inequalities for connective constants of vertex-transitive graphs.
+The first (Theorem \ref{thm:addedge} in Section \ref{sec:addedge}) deals with the effect of adding a quasi-transitive family of new edges, and the second (Theorem \ref{si} in Section \ref{sec:quot}) deals with quotient graphs.
+Proofs of these two principal theorems are found in Sections \ref{sec:si-proof}--\ref{sec:cayley-proof} (readers of these proofs will be aided by familiarity with the proof of the pattern theom, see \cite[Sect.\ 7.2]{ms}).
+Two further results are presented in Section \ref{sec:two} concerning, \resp, the question of whether the proof of Theorem \ref{si} may be transformed into an algorithm, and the possible removal of the assumption of normality in Theorem \ref{si}.
+Interspersed with the principal Sections \ref{sec:addedge} and \ref{sec:quot} are the discussions of Sections \ref{sec:dis1} and \ref{sec:unim} which may be omitted at first reading.